Yozpoz64/personal-website/sophsite/about.markdown

 </style>

 <h1>Sophie Kolston (she/her)</h1>
 Kia ora!
-I am an undergraduate Geographic Information Science (GIS) student studying at the University of Auckland.
-My research interests currently revolve around free and open-source development for GIS.
-I am tutoring Environmental Science 203 (Environmental Modelling), and am starting as a Graduate Spatial Advisor with Abley in November.
+I am a modelling and GIS nerd.
+My research interests currently revolve around free and open-source modelling for climate science.
+I work as a Graduate Spatial Advisor for Abley in &#332;tautahi.
 ![eoaue](/assets/IMG_20210411_083727.jpg)

 <h1>Plaintext CV</h1>
 <b>Education</b>

-2019-present: Stage III BSc Student (Geographic Information Science) at the University of Auckland.
-Top of class awards for GISCI242 and ENVSCI203.
+2019-2021: Bachelor of Science (Geographic Information Science) at the University of Auckland.
+Top of class awards for GISCI242, 343, ENVSCI203, ENGGEN101.

 2004-2018: Rangitoto College.
 NCEA Level 3 Excellence endorsed.
 Outstanding scholarship in Technology.

 <b>Professional Experience (Geospatial)</b>

+Nov 2021-present: Graduate Spatial Advisor (Abley)

+<p class="tab">Consultant for spatial and data analysis needs.
+Sit in the digital engineering team.</p>

 Feb 2021-present: Graduate Teaching Assistant (GISCI242 and ENVSCI203)

+<p class="tab">Currently updating lab assignments as part of the transition to ArcGIS Pro and QGIS (in place of ArcMap).</p>

-<p class="tab">ENVSCI203: Teach a lab where students construct and modify environmental models in Excel and Netlogo.
+<p class="tab">GISCI242: Taught a computer lab, instructing and supporting students in their assignments that revolve around spatial analysis and cartography to intermediate levels of complexity (e.g. multi-criteria evaluation, spatial interpolation, basic web mapping and 3D modelling).
+ENVSCI203: Taught a lab where students construct and modify environmental models in Excel and Netlogo.
 These models range from logistic population models to stochastic agent-based virus spreads.</p>

-<p class="tab">GISCI242: Taught a computer lab, instructing and supporting students in their assignments that revolve around spatial analysis and cartography to intermediate levels of complexity (e.g. multi-criteria evaluation, spatial interpolation, basic web mapping and 3D modelling).</p>

 Feb 2021-July 2021: Geospatial Research Assistant